Srikanth753/Project-Gym-/README.md

 # Project-Gym-
-The main for this project to achieve of our Dream Physique
+The main  motive of this project to achieve of our Dream Physique